Applications of Fixed Point Theorems to the Vacuum Einstein Constraint Equations with Non-Constant Mean Curvature: Preliminaries

-and $Z(\tau)=\tau^{-1}(0)$ denotes the set of zero points of $\tau$.
 We use standard notations for function spaces, such as $L^{p}$, $C^{k}$, and Sobolev spaces $W^{k,p}$.
 It will be clear from the context if the notation refers to a space of functions on $M$, or a space of sections of some bundle over $M$.
-For spaces of functions which embed into $L^{\infty}$, the subscript $+$ is used to indicate the subspace of positive functions.\\ \\ We will sometimes write, for instance, $C(\alpha_{1},\alpha_{2})$ to indicate that a constant $C$ depends only on $\alpha_{1}$ and $\alpha_{2}$.\\
+For spaces of functions which embed into $L^{\infty}$, the subscript $+$ is used to indicate the cone of positive functions.\\